Odysseus-Tales/Narative/README.md

-I remodified Prof. marcoux's Branching narrative template to follow my original Story in the draw.io
+I remodified Prof. marcoux's Branching narrative template to follow my original Story from the first assignment in draw.io then I proceeded to expand that story from the storyline into a grander adventure